Indiana Center for Accessible Materials (ICAM)

 The National Instructional Material Accessibility Standard is a file standard that is used to create braille, large print, audio and digital formats, the accessible formats for students with print disabilities.
 The IDEA 2004 added provisions for students with print disabilities; these are the NIMAS Regulations.
 NIMAS files are cataloged and stored at the NIMAC, the National Instructional Materials Accessibility Center, at Louisville, KY.

-If the student has a print disability, an IEP that documents this, and confirmation by the competent authority, then we say they are Chafee qualified to use previously published work without seeking copyright protection.
+If the student has a print disability, an IEP that documents this, and confirmation by a certifying authority, then we say they are Chafee qualified to use previously published work without seeking copyright protection.
 The Chafee Law has its roots in the National Library Service for the Blind and Print Disabled Library of Congress.

 What is included in the NIMAS Regulations?